Header image

 The United States faces a striking contradiction in healthcare: despite spending nearly one-fifth of its GDP—and over a quarter of government expenditures—on health, outcomes and access continue to trail those of peer nations.
 With rising federal debt and economic uncertainty intensifying scrutiny of healthcare spending, policymakers are under growing pressure to deliver better value.
 This panel offers a concise, policy- and economics-focused overview of U.S. healthcare spending—past and present—exploring where the money goes, the trade-offs embedded in our system, and the deeper nuances behind the perception that we “spend more but get less.”
 The session concludes with a critical look at recent and proposed state and federal reforms aimed at curbing costs and improving efficiency and assesses whether these efforts are likely to meaningfully shift the trajectory of American healthcare.

-9:30 AM - 10:15 AM Space Health Law Talk
+9:30 AM - 10:15 AM Beyond Earth: Health Law in the Final Frontier

 10:15 AM - 10:45 AM